 This is something I struggle with, because being content isn’t easy.
 I feel like I am separate from the world, as though I don’t belong here and I have to fight to exist in any meaningful way.
 The whole human race seems like a blight on the earth, sometimes.
 It’s like we are invaders of this beautiful land, destroying it for our own pathetic needs.

 But then, look to my dog, my guru, Sidney.
-He is a monstrosity bred through years of rape and carefully planned genetic modifications.
+He is a monstrosity bred through carefully planned genetic modifications.
 He requires four steroids a day and another pill on top of that just to keep standing.
 He is as unnatural as any animal could be, the unfortunate result of our meddling with the world.
 Yet look at him, as he stares at a locked door, unblinking and confused.
 Watch as he scrunches up his forehead, sweating from the focus (and the excess fat).
 Observe as he waits, expectant, patient.
 He believes the door will open, because why wouldn’t it?
 He is here, and he wishes to pass.
 The world will surely bow to his wishes, for that is what the world is expected to do.
 He does not belong on this earth, and yet he acts as though he does, as though he is the most important being in the whole of the universe.
 In believing it, he has made it a reality.

 Speak, so ye shall know you have been heard.